La Bayadère: Plot outline

 At the betrothal celebrations Nikiya performs a somber dance while playing her veena.
-She is then given a basket of flowers which she believes are from Solor, and begins a frenzied and joyous dance.
-Little does she know that the basket is from Gamzatti, who has concealed beneath the flowers a venomous snake.
-The bayadère then holds the basket too close and the serpent bites her on the neck.
-The High Brahmin offers to give Nikiya the antidote to the poison if she will renounce her vow to Solor, but she chooses death rather than life without her beloved.
+She is then given a basket of flowers, which she believes are from Solor, and begins a frenzied and joyous dance.
+In reality, the basket has been sent by the Rajah and Gamzatti, who have concealed a venomous snake among the flowers.
+When Nikiya holds the basket close, the snake bites her.
+The High Brahmin offers her an antidote on the condition that she renounce her love for Solor in favour of him, but Nikiya refuses and dies in Solor's arms, remaining true to her vow and pleading with Solor to remember his.

-Ekaterina Vazem costumed as Nikya for Act I of La Bayadère.
+Ekaterina Vazem costumed as Nikiya for Act I of La Bayadère.
 St. Petersburg, 1877.

 Lev Ivanov costumed as Solor for Act I of La Bayadère.
 St. Petersburg, 1877.